sotosoc/bible_ventilated/README.md

 I have taken snapshots of a page to share through email, text, or other electronic means.

-I have eliminated many page breaks and printed portions on old-fashioned paper.
+I have (temporarily) eliminated many page breaks and printed portions on old-fashioned paper.

 I have wondered what it was like to read the text of Scripture on a scroll.
 How did that work?

-How you consume the text is left as an exercise for the reader.
+How you consume the text is left as an exercise for you, the reader.

 ## Interacting with Feedback from my Mother